-Fritz et al. (in prep A) estimated the magnitude of cross-boundary movement of Steller sea lions between the western and eastern stocks using the following information: transition probabilities by sex, age and region estimated by Jemison et al. (2013); survival rates by age, sex and region estimated by Hastings et al. (2011) and Fritz et al. (in prep B); and pup production by region based on aerial surveys conducted in 2009 (Fritz et al. in prep A).
-Transition probabilities and survivorship were based on sightings of sea lions branded as pups within both stocks.
+Fritz et al. (2013) estimated the magnitude of cross-boundary movement of Steller sea lions between the western and eastern stocks using transition probabilities of individually marked sea lions by sex, age and region estimated by Jemison et al. (2013); survival rates by age, sex, and region estimated by Hastings et al. (2011) and Fritz et al. (2014); and pup production by region based on aerial surveys conducted in 2009.
 There was an estimated average net annual movement of only ~200 sea lions from southeast Alaska (eastern stock) to the western stock during the breeding season.
 Given that only approximately 60% of sea lions are hauled out and available to be counted during breeding season aerial surveys (see summary of sightability by age and sex in Holmes et al. 2007), an average net movement of this magnitude represents a very small (<0.5%) percentage of the total count of sea lions in the western stock or southeast Alaska, and would have a negligible impact on non-pup trend estimates in either area.
 However, there were significant differences by sex and age in the cross-boundary movement, with a net increase of ~400 females in southeast Alaska (eastern stock) and a net increase of ~600 males in the western stock.
 The pattern of movement is supported by mitochondrial DNA evidence that indicated that the newest rookeries in northern southeast Alaska (eastern stock) were colonized in part by western females (Gelatt et al. 2007).